 PASSP was administered by an Executive Board composed of the elected and appointed officers and thirteen members: three from Eastern Pennsylvania, three from Central Pennsylvania, four from Western Pennsylvania, one Assistant Principal elected at large, one Middle Level Administrator at large and one NASSP Coordinator.

-PASSP was an affiliate of the prestigious National Association of Secondary School Principals.
-PASSP has supplied seven Presidents for the National Association as follows:
+PASSP was an affiliate of the prestigious National Association of Secondary School Principals (NASSP).
+PASSP and the PA Principals Association has supplied eight Presidents for the National Association as follows: